jerch/inwasm/README.md

 like a big drawback, but in fact TS/JS is often fast enough to get most things done in a timely fashion, and just lacks proper performance at a certain point of some data conversion.
-Thats where `InWasm` can provide a much faster drop-in alternative to a pure TS/JS implementation, often with smaller overall footprint than a bigger wasm integration.
+Thats where `InWasm` can provide a much faster drop-in alternative to a pure TS/JS implementation, normally with much smaller package footprint than a bigger wasm integration. `InWasm` itself is at ~800 Bytes bundled, plus base64 string data of the generated binaries.
+Of course this further depends on the amount of your own glue code.

 Sidenote: Technically it would be possible to create a similar embedding experience for bigger wasm integrations.
 Well, that is questionable for several reasons, e.g. wasm files